 How it works:

-- In target the display driver low-level access goes to the display controller registers.
+- In normal target mode the display driver low-level access goes to the display controller registers.

 - Test embedded LCD application on the PC using standard PC tools from Microsoft and Borland.

 - All the LCD driver libraries from RAMTEX include a display controller PC-simulator, free of any extra charge.

 - The LCD pixel and color resolution with the simulator is exactly the same as the real LCD display.

 - Start programming and testing embedded C and C++ programs before your hardware is ready.